swiftlang/swiftly/README.md

 ### Listing installed toolchains

-The `list` command prints all the toolchains installed by swiftly:
+The `list` command prints all the toolchains installed by Swiftly:

 ```
 $ swiftly list